 It’s also important that the two of you spend time alone with your new baby, to bond and to celebrate the new life you’ve created together…

-It’s easy to lose touch with your friends in those busy first few weeks.
+It’s easy to lose touch with your friends in those busy first few weeks of your postnatal period.
 But they’re a wonderful source of advice on the realities of new motherhood, as they’ve been there themselves so recently.

 Whether it’s advice about the mysteries of your new baby or the mysteries of your post-baby body, we’ll bet they can help – and you’ll end up having a good laugh too!
 Not to mention catching up with the latest gossip…